Ratified June 2016

 “Executive member” shall mean a duly elected member of the Association’s Executive.

-“Member” shall mean a member of the Association as provided for under Article IV, Section 1.
+“Member” shall mean a member of the Association as provided for under Article IV, and shall include the categories of “Lifetime Members” and “International Affiliates”.

 “Office Bearers” shall mean those members of the Executive elected to the Officer positions described in Article VIII: Office Bearers and their Duties.